grigoryvp/dotfiles/README.md

 # * Disable backlit
 # * Add "Russian-PC" and "Japanese-Romaji" for "Input Sources"
 # In "Settings/Keyboard/Shortcuts":
+# * Add "⇧⌘\" for "Mission Control/Notification Center"
 # * Disable input source shortcuts in "Input sources"
 # * Remove "⇧⌘/" app shortcut from "All Applications"
 # * Add "⌘W" to "Close Tab" for "Safari" app shortcut
 # * Add "⌥⇧⌘V" to "Paste and Match Style" for "Telegram" app shortcut
-# * Add "⇧⌘\" for "Mission Control/Notification Center"
 # * Enable F-keys in "Function Keys"
 # * Disable caps in "Modifier Keys"
 # In "Settings/Trackpad/More gestures":
 # * Disable gestures
-# Remove all widgets and add notes as widget
 # For iTerm2 settings
 # * Disable /General/Selection/Clicking
 # * Set Appearance/General/Theme to "Dark"